 This section describes TBIT tests to assess the deployment status of various TCP mechanisms in web servers.
 Such tests are useful from a number of angles.
 First, it is useful for protocol designers to understand the deployment cycle for proposed changes.
 In addition, as discussed previously, it is useful to test the actual behavior of proposed mechanisms in the Internet, keeping an eye out for unexpected behaviors and interactions.
-Another goal of this section is to guide researchers in constructing models for the design and evaluation of transport protocols.
-For example, if TCP deployments are dominated by NewReno and SACK TCP, then it is counter-productive for researchers to evaluate congestion control performance with simulations, experiments, or analysis based on Reno TCP.
+Another goal of this section is to guide researchers in constructing models for the de-